zenon70/rocketprogram.github.io/README.md

 Note that which way the sun rises and sets is another matter.
 Usually, if a planet's "north" pole is its positive pole, the sun should rise in the east.
 Yet some planets rotate so slowly that the sunrise and sunset may also be a matter of not just the planet's own rotation, but also its revolution around the sun.
 For example, 199 has an other-worldly sunrise sunset pattern.

+### Graphics

+In reality, the sun is just pure white.
+It only appears orange when viewing it with special equipment.
+Therefore, in this program the sun is pure white, unless specifically viewing it.
+The sun does not rotate like planets.
+Its equator rotates more rapidly than its poles, which is not simulated here, but the general rotation speed is simulated.

 ### navigation tips

 - if you feel *upside down*, you can spin the view. tap (or click) and hold and make a circular motion. go clockwise or counter-clockwise to rotate the view. astronauts are always faced with the challenge of determining which way is _up_. if the ISS (International Space Station) had an axes helper, it would show red forward, roughly east, and blue pointing down towards earth, and green to the right, starboard, which is roughly south because it heads east.